Petroleum engineers are crucial to the world's economy, ensuring the extraction of oil and gas is safe, efficient and more affordable for customers

 Your specific tasks will vary depending on your role, but may include:

 - liaising with geoscientists, production and reservoir engineers and commercial managers to interpret well-logging results and predict production potential

 - compiling detailed development plans of reservoir performance using mathematical models

-- selecting optimal tubing size and suitable equipment in the well for different functions
+- selecting suitable equipment in the well for different functions

 - designing the completion - the part of the well that communicates with the reservoir rock and fluids

 - designing systems that help the well to flow, for example using submersible pumps